tinglesoftware/eventbus/README.md

 ## Documentation

-A number fo the documents below are still a work in progress and would be added as they get ready.
+A number of the documents below are still a work in progress and will be added as they get ready.

 ### Getting started